Clamping down on wildlife crime in Malawi

 A new joint report by our colleagues at Lilongwe Wildlife Trust, in partnership with the Department of National Parks and Wildlife, reveals Malawi’s epic fight against criminals wanting to exploit wild animals for profit is having an impressive impact.

 We’re so proud.
 A major new report about wildlife crime, by our long-term friends at Lilongwe Wildlife Trust, is full of good news as they support government partners to battle to protect wild animals and stop their exploitation.
-Born Free has been supporting the life-saving work of this remarkable organisation since 2007 – Lilongwe Wildlife Trust is Malawi’s leading wildlife charity.
+Born Free has been supporting the life-saving work of this remarkable organisation since 2007 – Lilongwe Wildlife Trust is one of Malawi’s leading wildlife charities.

 Developed with support from the UK government’s Illegal Wildlife Trade Challenge Fund, the new Lilongwe Wildlife Trust report reveals a 50% decrease in wildlife crime cases in recent years, and over 500 successful convictions, including some of Southern Africa’s most notorious wildlife criminals.